UrbanCode/velocity-info/workbooks/azureUcdValueStream.md

 ![](\velocity\pipeline-env-mapping.png)

-# 4. Use Value Stream: Planning to Merged
+# 4. Use the Value Stream from Planning to Merged

 Shew, that was a lot of setup.
 Now let's get that dot moving!